LTC Insurance Basics

 Benefit Amount - Monthly or Daily

 The daily or monthly benefit you select is the maximum dollar amount that the insurance company must pay for your care on a given day or for a month.
-A monthly benefit (some policies pay this benefit out as a weekly benefit) allows you to receive benefits for expenses on specific days that are greater than an equivalent daily benefit but only up to the monthly benefit limit.
+A monthly benefit allows you to receive benefits for expenses on specific days that are greater than an equivalent daily benefit but only up to the monthly benefit limit.

 If you are purchasing a reimbursement policy, most companies will allow the amount of the daily or monthly benefit that you did not use to be carried over, which extends your benefit period.
 For example, if your daily benefit amount were $150 and your expenses were only $100, then the remaining $50 is not lost, but remains in the total pool of money effectively "stretching" the benefit period longer.
 This could therefore allow a three-year plan to last longer than three years!

-If you purchase an indemnity policy, the carrier would pay you the entire daily or monthly benefit regardless of the cost of your care.
-However, some indemnity policies require some professional care each day to receive a benefit for that day.
-Also, some reimbursement policies have an option to receive a portion of the monthly benefit (e.g., 40%) in cash to use however you need without requiring any receipts.
+If you purchase a cash benefit or indemnity policy, the carrier would pay you the entire daily or monthly benefit regardless of the cost of your care.
+Also, some reimbursement policies have an option to receive a portion of the monthly benefit (e.g., 30%) in cash to use however you need without requiring any receipts.
 This is in lieu of submitting bills to qualify for the full benefit and can be selected on a month-to-month basis.